 There are basic guidelines that, if followed, and in addition to those referred to specifically for toughened glass, will avoid scratching of the glass surface during cleaning.
+To ensure the longevity and clarity of glass, it’s crucial to follow some general cleaning recommendations for glass.

 What not to do